codeclimate/codeclimate-rubocop/config/contents/layout/end_alignment.md

 This `Layout/EndAlignment` cop aligns with keywords (e.g. `if`, `while`, `case`) by default.
-On the other hand, `Layout/BeginEndAlignment` cop aligns with `EnforcedStyleAlignWith: start_of_line` by default due to `||= begin` tends to align with the start of the line.
+On the other hand, `Layout/BeginEndAlignment` cop aligns with `EnforcedStyleAlignWith: start_of_line` by default due to `||= begin` tends to align with the start of the line. `Layout/DefEndAlignment` cop also aligns with `EnforcedStyleAlignWith: start_of_line` by default.
 These style can be configured by each cop.

 ### Example: EnforcedStyleAlignWith: keyword (default)
     # bad